Rissoina dyscrita

 Rissoina dyscrita is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoinidae.

 Description

 The maximum recorded shell length is 6 mm.

-Distribution
+Distribution and habitat

 This species can be found in the Caribbean Sea, the Gulf of Mexico and the Lesser Antilles.
 They can also be found in Eastern Florida to Lesser Antilles, and Bermuda.

-Habitat

-Typically found in benthic, grazer, hard substrate, or soft substrate (muds, sands, clays) habitats.
+It is typically found in benthic, grazer, hard substrate, or soft substrate (muds, sands, clays) habitats.
 Minimum recorded depth is 0 m.
 Maximum recorded depth is 4.5 m.